Withdrawal From Classes

 The Financial Aid office is provided an “unofficial” withdrawal report after grades have posted for the payment period.
 This report lists the students and the classes in which they never attended.
 Financial aid originally awarded is canceled for students who failed to begin attendance in all classes in which they were originally enrolled and is adjusted for those who fail to begin attendance in a portion of the classes in which they were originally enrolled.

-If a financial aid recipient who has not officially withdrawn fails to receive a passing grade in all classes during the term, the Financial Aid Office will determine whether the student established eligibility for the aid originally awarded.
-Instructors provide a last date of attendance for any student who receives an “F”.
+If a financial aid recipient who has not officially withdrawn fails to receive a passing grade in a class(es) during the term, the Financial Aid Office will determine whether the student established eligibility for the aid originally awarded.
+Instructors may provide a last date of attendance for any student who receives an “F”.
 If the student did not begin attendance, or stopped attending during the payment period, the financial aid originally awarded may be canceled or adjusted.
+In the case of an unofficial withdrawal from an institution not required to take attendance, the school may use either the midpoint of the payment period or the last date of documented attendance at an academically-related activity as the withdrawal date.

 Order of Return to Federal Aid Programs